Management

 4 Hiring Process Changes To Adapt To A Flood Of Job-Seekers

-Data now indicates that as many as 100,000 small businesses in the US alone have closed for good due to the pandemic and the outlook globally for SMEs is pessimistic at best.
+However, data now indicates that as many as 100,000 small businesses in the US alone closed for good due to the pandemic and the outlook globally for SMEs is pessimistic at best.

 Increase Job Posting Specificity

-Due to the dearth of candidates that was the norm just a few months ago, businesses had adopted the practice of relaxing the criteria spelt out in their job postings.
+Due to the dearth of candidates that was the norm just a few months ago, businesses had relaxed the criteria spelled out in their job postings.

-While in a recession, some applicants will send their resume even when they know they’re not a close fit however with more focus on the detail of the role as well as the experience and credentials required, some job seekers will be deterred from applying.
+While in a recession, some applicants will send their resumes even when they know they’re not a close fit however, with more focus on the detail of the role as well as the experience and credentials required, some job seekers will be deterred from applying.

 Invest in an Applicant Tracking System (ATS)